John Kloosterman is a Lecturer in Computer Science and Engineering at the University of Michigan.

 University of Michigan CSE, April 2017

 Autonomous vehicle security: Autonomous vehicle software, such as Apollo, is implemented as a distributed system, with multiple modules communicating using message passing.
-I am creating tools that can automatically identify vulnerabilities in the ways these modules interact, which developers need to make these systems secure.
+I am creating tools that can automatically identify vulnerabilities in the ways these modules interact, which developers can use to secure these critical systems.

 GPU multi-kernel execution: When multiple kernels are run at the same time on the same GPU, they can often acheive higher throughput than when they are run consecutively, because there are times they have complementary resource requirements.
 During other times, they can interfere.
 My work finds resource paritions that limit the impact of interference.